 What treason!
 Why include a Pike in a build only meant for the Sword and Shield?
 Well, we have good reason to do so.
 But first, let’s talk about why you’d want to use a rapier or a pike.
 In essence, it is completely dependent on the situation at hand.

-- Rapier: A Rapier lets you deal more damage and allows you to inflinct more elemental damage.
-Moreover, it has a faster attack rate and is easier to maneuver with.
+- Rapier: A Rapier lets you deal more damage and inflict more elemental damage.
+Moreover, it has a faster attack rate and is easier to maneuver.

 - Pike: A Pike has a much greater attack range but is also slower.
-While it does deal a respectable amount of damage, its attack rate, in general, leaves a lot to be desired.
+While it deals a respectable amount of damage, its attack rate generally leaves a lot to be desired.

 Alternate Build: Shield Crash

-Say you aren’t a big fan of wielding anything else but the Shield, well, we’ve got you covered.
-To turn the shield into an offensive powerhouse, you’ll need to grab its Ashe of War which grants you a new ability, Shield Crash.
+Say you aren’t a big fan of wielding anything else but the Shield; we’ve got you covered.
+To turn the shield into an offensive powerhouse, you’ll need to grab its Ashe of War, which grants you a new ability, Shield Crash.

-With it, you’ll be able to effectively bulldoze your way through enemies with the same damage negation that it already provides.
-It is located in the Lux Ruins and is dropped by a Teardrop Scarab found near the Trestle Site of Grace.
+With it, you’ll be able to effectively bulldoze your way through enemies with the same damage negation it already provides.
+It is located in the Lux Ruins and dropped by a Teardrop Scarab near the Trestle Site of Grace.